Asymptotics of semigroups generated by operator matrices: Applications

 i.e., $D$ is (up to a bounded perturbation) the Laplace--Beltrami operator on $\partial \Omega$.
-Then, $A_0=A_{|{\rm ker}(L)}$ is (up to a bounded perturbation) the Laplacian with Neumann boundary conditions, and one sees that the Assumptions~\ref{final} are satisfied, hence Theorem~\ref{gener}.(2) applies and we conclude that~\eqref{cenn1} is governed by an analytic semigroup on $L^2(\Omega)\times H^\frac{1}{2}(\partial\Omega)$ (in fact, as shown in~\cite[\S~3]{CENN03} and~\cite[\S~5]{Mu05b}, the problem is well-posed on the whole space $L^2(\Omega)\times L^2(\partial\Omega)$).
-Observe that a direct computation shows that the generator $\mathbf A$ of such semigroup is not dissipative.
+In order to satisfy the Assumptions~\ref{basic-2} we have to set $D(C):=D(A)$, $\partial Y:=\partial X$.
+Then, $A_0=A_{|\ker L}$ is (up to a bounded perturbation) the Laplacian with Neumann boundary conditions, and one sees that the Assumptions~\ref{basic} and~\ref{basic-2} are satisfied, hence Theorem~\ref{gener}.(2) applies and we conclude that~\eqref{cenn1} is governed by an analytic semigroup on $L^2(\Omega)\times L^2(\partial\Omega)$, as was already shown in~\cite[\S~3]{CasEngNag03}.